bonfire-engine/bonfire-engine.github.io/map.md

     );
 ```

-And then, this the result:
+And then, this is the result:

 ![](_media/random_map_example.png)

 ### MapTerrain

-`MapTerrain` is each tipe of terrain that you map could have.
+`MapTerrain` is each type of terrain that you map could have.
 Basic exist to types:

 - MapTerrain: The basic terrain when have no corners.